-If you would like to become a member, or be added to the waiting list for a plot, contact Margaret Powell at the Town Trust by email below.
+If you would like to become a member, or be added to the waiting list for a plot, contact the clerk to the Town Trust via Thornbury Town Council.

-We meet for demonstrations and practice classes at Thornbury Methodist Church Hall, at 7.30pm on the second and fourth Thursdays of the month.
+We meet for demonstrations and practice classes at Thornbury Methodist Church Hall, at 7.30pm on the second Thursday of the month.
 New members and visitors are always welcome at either the demonstration or practice nights.
 We are affiliated to NAFAS.
 For more information click below.

 We are a group of women of all ages who meet monthly to exchange ideas, learn new skills, raise money for local and international charities and generally have fun!

-We meet in the Cossham Hall on the second Wednesday in the month for a short business meeting followed by a speaker or entertainment.
+We meet in the Life Skills Room at Turnberrie’s on the second Wednesday in the month for a short business meeting followed by a speaker or entertainment.

 For more information, please click below.